 More than 30 years later, the University continues to remember those students through the Remembrance Scholars, Lockerbie Scholars and annual Remembrance Week events.
 At the Newhouse School, The Alexia (formerly the Alexia Foundation) pays homage to Tsairis’ memory through an annual grant competition that supports student and professional visual storytellers who give voice to social justice issues.

-“Alexia’s parents, Peter and Aphrodite Tsairis, along with her professor David Sutherland, created the Alexia Foundation for World Peace and Cultural Understanding in 1991 to honor Alexia’s photojournalism dream,” says current Alexia Tsairis chair for documentary studies Bruce Strong.
+“Alexia’s parents, Peter and Aphrodite Tsairis, along with her professor David Sutherland, created the Alexia Foundation for World Peace and Cultural Understanding in 1991 to honor Alexia’s photojournalism dream,” says current Alexia Endowed Chair Bruce Strong.
 “Through competitive grants, scholarships and special projects, it has promoted the power of visual storytelling to shed light on significant issues around the world; supported photographers, filmmakers and other visual creatives as agents for change; and helped us all recognize that cultural difference is a strength.”

 The Alexia fosters visual storytellers of all kinds, recognizing them as agents of change through work that helps give a voice to the unheard, promotes understanding and exposes social injustice.
 The annual competition has disbursed almost $2 million in grants to 170 student and professional photographers.